barbajs/barba/.github/ISSUE_TEMPLATE.md

 Tell us what you were trying to do and what happened instead.

 Remember, this is _not_ a place to ask questions.
-For that, go to [https://barbajs.slack.com](https://barbajs.slack.com)!
+For that, get your invite to [https://barbajs.slack.com](https://join.slack.com/t/barbajs/shared_invite/enQtNTU3NTAyMjkxMzAyLTI1NDIxZDZmMGJjMDlmNzFkODZmMmVmN2U2ODg2Y2M3MzczMDdjZTk5ODQwNWZkYWVlMDM5NGZiODJmMWVhODk)!

 ## Description